01 of 02

 Exterior paint is such a monumental undertaking that you absolutely, positively have to get it right.

 No messing around here.
-If you get a bathroom color wrong, just repaint.
+If you get a bathroom color wrong, repaint.
 But exterior house painting can take weeks of your time as a DIYer or thousands of dollars when hiring a pro.
-It's not a decision to be make lightly.
+It's not a decision to be made lightly.